 Bitcoin could be considered just a bubble or the future of currency.
 But it’s not quite that simple.
 Let’s take a look at both angles.

-Bitcoin has been through 3 clear market cycles since its inception.
-Each of these market cycles have led to a bubble, and each of these bubbles have popped.
+Bitcoin has been through 3 clear market cycles since its inception, and is in the early/middle stages of a 4th .
+Each of these bubble cycles have lasted around 4 years, and come back down to earth after.
 This is not inherently a good or bad thing – it’s just the way it is.

 Bitcoin is often criticized for it’s volatility by traditional investors.
 This shouldn’t come as a surprise – Bitcoin is not a traditional investment.
 Bitcoin investors are drawn to the currency for this exact reason; extreme volatility means a chance at extreme profits.